OBarois/WebWorldWind-ESA-old/README.md

 - Enhanced Cartesian arithmetic
 - Various improvements and bug fixes

+If you are new to Web WorldWind, please start with the official release and documentation at https://worldwind.arc.nasa.gov/web/

 ## License

 Copyright 2003-2006, 2009, 2017, United States Government, as represented by the Administrator of the